top of page

 6. Mephisto can be easily killed by bringing him to the river and teleporting to the other side of the river.
 He will stand defenseless at the right range allowing you to easily unload your abilities on him without risk of dying.
 This is great for repeat magic find runs.

 7. Some of the best items in Hardcore are bought from vendors.
 The merchants commonly have some very useful items when you know where to find them.
-Merchants items include: 3 to Warcries weapons, 3 to Trap Skills claws, 3 to Shadow Mastery claws, 100 health belts with a resistance, gloves and boots with magic find and a resistance, a +3 to Bone Spear wand to make White Runeword which can be found by cycling Drognan in Act 2 Normal, or even a strong Cruel modifier weapon with a strong second modifier.
+Merchants items include: 3 to Warcries weapons, 3 to Trap Skills claws, 3 to Shadow Mastery claws, 100 health belts with a resistance, gloves/boots with magic find and a resistance, a +3 to Bone Spear wand to make White Runeword, or even a strong Cruel modifier weapon with a nice second modifier.
 To find these items all you will need to do is reset the merchants inventory by leaving town and re-entering.
-A three socketed flail purchased from Fara in Act 2 socketed with 3 Orts makes an excellent budget weapon early in the game.
-Three sets of Ral runes can be found from normal Countess runs and they can be combined in the Horadric Cube to make 3 Orts.
+A three socketed flail purchased from Fara in Act 2 socketed with 3 Orts makes an excellent weapon early in the game.
 Resistance/magic find gloves and boots are available and semi-common from Elzix as early as Act 2 Normal.
-Also a good starting weapon near the beginning of the game is a 3 socketed scepter socketed with 2-3 chipped gems.
-The scepter weapon base can be purchased from Akara in Act 1.
+A good starting weapon near the beginning of the game is a 3 socketed scepter socketed with 3 chipped gems.
+The scepter weapon base can be purchased from Akara in Act 1 Normal.

 8. Eight player Hardcore on single player adds difficulty if you ever feel like you want to add to the challenge.
 Strong survival builds are needed for a more difficult version of Diablo 2.
 Whirlwind Barbarians, Fury Druids, and Fire Claws Druids are highly recommended with high crushing blow when playing on the 8 player setting in Hardcore.